 Each method has its own advantages and disadvantages.
 To discuss options of treatment that would benefit you most, schedule your initial consultation.

-* Every patient is a unique, therefore cosmetic results can vary between patients.
-No two sclerotherapy treatments will get same results – even if performed by same physician on patients with similar conditions
+* Every patient is a unique, and cosmetic results can vary between patients.
+No two sclerotherapy treatments will get same results – even if performed by the same physician on patients with similar conditions